scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 1. The file `sclblutil.c` contains a number of auxiliary functions that we created to implement integer sum functionality.
 These are mostly simple helper functions to (e.g.,) move between strings and integers, clean the input-data, and format the output-data.
 The function names are pretty much self-explanatory.
 2. The file `sclblutil.h` is the header file for `sclblutil.c`.
 3. The file `sclblmain.c` is where most of the actual functionality happens.
-This file contains the six required exported functions and the `sum()` function which carries out the core of the functionality.
+This file contains the six required exported functions and, additionally, the `sum()` function which carries out the core of the functionality.

-> **NOTE:** The functionality implemented in `sclblutil.c` is also implemented in various `c` libraries; we have tried to keep this example very light-weight and thus wrote our own "essentials".
+> **NOTE:** The functionalities implemented in `sclblutil.c` are also implemented in various `c` libraries; we have tried to keep this example very light-weight and thus wrote our own "essentials".
 This (e.g.,) means that we do very little checking and parsing of the input-data in this example.
 For most serious project we however use various existing libraries, such as [tiny-json](https://github.com/rafagafe/tiny-json), to make our life easier.
+We suggest you do the same.

 In the remainder of this tutorial we will focus on the content of the last file, `sclblmain.c`.